Round Times: Saturday - Rated Sections: 9:00–11:30–2:00-4:30, Time Control - G/60;d5

 Rated: Individual Trophies for 1st, 2nd, and 3rd; Individual Medals for 4th, 5th, 6th and Top Female in each section.
 Non-Rated: Individual Medals for 1st-3rd and Top Female in each section.

 The Winter Knights tournament has six Rated sections which are similar to the MCCL City Chess Championship that will be a grade-level championship.
 Therefore, like the City Chess Championship, students must register in their grade level.

 The Winter Knights is an open tournament for all students in good standing in their school (home school, public school or private school) chess clubs.
 Students in the Rated section will play four rounds with a longer game time of 60 minutes with a five-second delay.

-Winter Knights also offers three Non-Rated sections for students who are new to competitive chess: K-3; K-6; K-12.
+Winter Knights also offers two Non-Rated sections for students who are new to competitive chess: K-3 and K-6.
 You do not need a USCF membership to play in the Non-Rated section.
 Students in the Non-Rated section will play five rounds with a game time of 30 minutes with a five-second delay.
 Non-rated sections may be merged at the discretion of the tournament director.

 A USCF membership is required in order to compete in any rated tournaments.
-We recommend Premium Scholastic Membership for students (one year $25) or Premium Adult Membership for adults (one year $49).
 Please use MCCL #A6040788 when completing the "Membership Appreciation Program Credit" box.

 The United States Chess Federation rules require all competitors in rated sections to record their moves as they play.
 All tournaments conducted by MCCL enforce all USCF rules.If you are not familiar with how to record, read these articles (part 1 and part 2) and watch this video.